Kamau Bell: Standing Rock changed how I see America

 , who gave me a course in Tepee 101.
 And then he and his friends gave me the gift of an experience I'll never forget.

-When you watch the show (and I know you will!), you will see we were at Standing Rock last year when the camps were at full strength
+When you watch the show, you will see we were at Standing Rock in 2016 when the camps were at full strength

 .
 Acres of land were covered with tents and, yes, tepees.
 It had the joyful, energized feeling that I think people try to capture at Burning Man and Coachella, but the main difference being no one was appropriating culture here.
 The headdresses and clothing were all being worn by the people whose ancestors had designed those originally.
 And also, at Standing Rock, no one was taking a break from their regular life to have fun and see some bands.
 The various tribes were there on a mission.